 What else can I add?

-There are plenty of ways you can customize this easy dinner recipe!
+There are plenty of ways you can customize this creamy garlic chicken recipe!
 Here are just a few ingredients you may want to consider tossing into the skillet:

 - Mushrooms – one of garlic’s BFF’s!